AKB48: Concept

 AKB48 was founded as "idols you can meet".
 Japanese idols are entertainers/performers who appeal directly to fans for support.
 Close interactions between fans and idols allow idols to cultivate and maintain loyal fan followings.
 The group's chief producer, Yasushi Akimoto, said that his goal was to create a unique idol group which, unlike other idol groups which perform occasional concerts and appear primarily on television, would perform regularly in its own theater.
 The AKB48 Theater is in the Don Quijote store in Akihabara, Tokyo.

 The group is split into several teams, reducing its members' workload (since the theater's near-daily performance is by only one team at a time) and enabling AKB48 to perform simultaneously in several places.
 According to former member Misaki Iwasa, each team has its own theme.
 Team A represents freedom; Team B is idol-like, with cute costumes, and Team K has a strong, powerful image.
 According to an early press release, the group was intended to have 16 members on each of three teams, for a total membership of 48; but its membership has varied over time, and has exceeded 120 people.
+The team concept was abolished in 2023.
 New members are called trainees (研究生, kenkyūsei) who are understudies for the group, performing occasionally in the theater as a team.

 The group members' ages range from their early teens to over 30, and they are selected from regular auditions.
 Members are not allowed to date, and must be well-behaved; any violation of these restrictions is to be punished, possibly by expulsion from the group.
 AKB48 has a system that allows members to "graduate" from the group when they are older and are replaced by trainees who are promoted.
 Monica Hesse of The Washington Post described the AKB48 audition process as "rolling American Idol-esque".